spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 ## Dataset Source/Federated SQL Query

-To use PostgreSQL as a dataset source, specify `postgres` as the `source` portion of `from` value for the dataset.
+To use PostgreSQL as a dataset source or for federated SQL query, specify `postgres` as the `source` portion of `from` value for the dataset.

 ```yaml
 datasets: